 Thesis: Mechanistic And Functional Interrelationships Between VEGF-Induced Angiogenesis, Cell-Mediated Immunity And Allograft Rejection

 Defended November 2004, University of Leiden, Holland.
 Received "Best Thesis Award" in 2004, Dutch Nephrology Congress.

 Thesis: Non-Classical roles of VEGF and other Angiogenic factors in the development of Chronic Allograft Rejection

 Leo Boneschansker, MD, PhD (2010-2017)

 Thesis: Microfluidics To Define Leukocyte Migration Patterns

 Thesis: Effect of VEGF on the Phenotype of CD4+ T cells

 T32 Program for Research Training in Pediatric Nephrology.

-Dr. Briscoe is the Principal investigator of the institutional T32 that supports research training in Pediatric Nephrology.
+Dr. Briscoe is the Principal Investigator of the institutional T32 that supports research training in Pediatric Nephrology.
 The program includes faculty mentors from broad areas of renal research located in several of the Harvard Medical School affiliated teaching hospitals.
 This program is exclusively for the training of permanent residents and citizens of the US.
-Preference is given to MD and MD PhD applicants.
-The NIDDK, who fund this program, also encourage undergraduate medical students to apply for a one year period of protected research training under the umbrella of the program .
+Preference is given to MD and MD/PhD applicants.
+The NIDDK, which funds this program, also encourages undergraduate medical students to apply for a one year period of protected research training under the umbrella of the program.
 If you are interested in applying to the T32 program, please contact Dr. Briscoe directly.